-One major objective of TRIM is to reduce unwarranted (i.e. non-risk-based) variability when institutions use internal models to calculate their risk-weighted assets (RWAs).
+One major objective of TRIM is to reduce unwarranted (i.e. non-risk-based) variability when institutions use internal models to calculate their risk-weighted exposure amounts (or risk-weighted assets, RWAs).
 TRIM also seeks to ensure a consistent use of high supervisory standards across the euro area.
-TRIM covers internal models for credit, market and counterparty credit risk (operational risk has been excluded, given the Basel Committee on Banking Supervision's stance against using internal models for such risk).
+TRIM covers internal models for credit, market and counterparty credit risk (operational risk has been excluded, given the Basel Committee on Banking Supervision's stance against using internal models for this risk).

-The project foresees the execution of about 200 on-site investigations on internal models at 65 significant institutions across the SSM.
-These investigations are conducted with common methodologies and techniques developed by means of dedicated preparatory work (2016-Q1 2017) ahead of the execution phase and constantly enhanced during the course of the project.
+The project foresaw the execution of 200 on-site investigations on internal models at 65 significant institutions across the SSM.
+These investigations were conducted with common methodologies and techniques developed by means of dedicated preparatory work (2016-Q1 2017) ahead of the execution phase and constantly enhanced during the course of the project.